Portuguese nationality law: Voluntary acquisition

+Loss and resumption

+Portuguese citizenship can be relinquished by making a declaration of renunciation, provided that the declarant already possesses another nationality.
+It cannot be involuntarily stripped by the government in any situation, and may not be renounced if loss of citizenship would make a person stateless.
+Under circumstances where birth records were forged to acquire Portuguese citizenship, the nullification of an affected individual's citizenship would not be treated as loss of that status, but that the individual had never acquired it from birth.

+Former citizens who lost citizenship while they were children may apply to reacquire citizenship.
+Reacquisition can be formally opposed by the Public Prosecution Service within one year of an application, but is otherwise granted after expiration of that period.
+Women who lost Portuguese citizenship by marriage to foreign men are able to able to apply for reacquisition without being subject to the non-opposition requirement.
+Any person who previously lost citizenship on their acquisition of another nationality automatically had their Portuguese citizenship restored in 1981, unless that loss had been registered with the Portuguese government.
+If their loss was recorded, that affected individual is eligible to apply for reacquisition without opposition from authorities.

 Jewish Law of Return

 An amendment to Portugal's 'Law on Nationality' allows descendants of Portuguese Jews who were expelled in the Portuguese Inquisition to become citizens if they 'belong to a Sephardic community of Portuguese origin with ties to Portugal.'
 In 2020 there were reports that changes to the Law of Return were proposed which would restrict eligibility for citizenship to people who had lived in Portugal for two years.
 The restrictions were rejected by the ruling Socialist party and did not become law at the time.

 The Portuguese parliament passed legislation facilitating the naturalisation of descendants of 16th-century Jews who fled because of religious persecution.
 On that day Portugal became the only country besides Israel enforcing a Jewish Law of Return.
 Two years later, Spain adopted a similar measure.

 The motion, which was submitted by the Socialist and Center Right parties, was read on Thursday 11 April 2013 in parliament and approved unanimously on Friday 12 April 2013 as an amendment to Portugal's "Law on Nationality" (Decree-Law n.º 43/2013).
 Portuguese nationality law was further amended to this effect by Decree-Law n.º 30-A/2015, which came into effect on 1 March 2015.

 The amended law allows descendants of Jews who were expelled in the 16th century to become citizens if they "belong to a Sephardic community of Portuguese origin with ties to Portugal," according to José Oulman Carp, president of Lisbon's Jewish community.
-The website of the World Jewish Congress says that the Jewish Community of Lisbon is the organization that unites local communal groups of Lisbon and its environs, while the Jewish Community of Oporto is the organization that unites local communal groups of Oporto.
+The website of the World Jewish Congress says that the Jewish Community of Lisbon is the organization that unites local communal groups of Lisbon and its environs, while the Jewish Community of Porto is the organization that unites local communal groups of Porto.